telerik/document-processing-docs/libraries/radspreadstreamprocessing/overview.md

 ## When to Use RadSpreadStreamProcessing

-You can use the spread stream processing to create and export large amount of data with a low memory footprint and great performance.
+You can use the __RadSpreadStreamProcessing__ library to create and export __large amount of data__ with a low memory footprint and great performance.
 You can also append data to already existing document stream.
+The generated document can be exported directly to a file on the file system or to a stream (for example, to send it to the client).

 ## See Also